Yennayer: Celebration

+Symbolism and rites

 In addition to the special meal, Yennayer is a time for exchanging wishes of prosperity and longevity.
 The celebration is often marked by significant symbolic events, such as:

-First Haircuts: Families often commemorate Yennayer with the first haircut of young boys, symbolizing growth and renewal.
+First haircuts: Families often commemorate Yennayer with the first haircut of young boys, symbolizing growth and renewal.

-Marriage Blessings: Marriages planned under the auspicious timing of Yennayer are believed to carry good omens.
+Marriage blessings: Marriages planned under the auspicious timing of Yennayer are believed to carry good omens.

-Agricultural Initiation Rites: In rural areas, Berber children are sent to collect fruits and vegetables from the farm, connecting them with nature and symbolizing the promise of future harvests.
+Agricultural initiation rites: In rural areas, Berber children are sent to collect fruits and vegetables from the farm, connecting them with nature and symbolizing the promise of future harvests.

 The rites performed during Yennayer are rich with symbolism, aiming to eliminate famine, augur change and prosperity, and warmly welcome the invisible forces that Berbers traditionally believed in.